KarolS/millfork/docs/api/command-line.md

 Compiling to 8086 is based on translating from a mix of 8085 and Z80 instructions to 8086.
 See [the 8086 support disclaimer](./../lang/x86disclaimer.md).

+#### 6809-related

+* `-fuse-u-for-stack`, `-fuse-y-for-stack`
+Which of Z80 index registers should be used as the base pointer for accessing stack variables, if any.
+`.ini` equivalent: `u_stack` and `y_stack`.
+Default: none.
+**Warning: Currently, picking one of those two options is required!**
+The compiler doesn't support accessing the stack variables via the S stack pointer register yet.

 ## Optimization options

 * `-O0` – Disable all optimizations except unused global symbol removal.